Creating smarter packaging

 2. Materials from sustainable sources

 • Today, we only use PVC in a few exceptional cases for which we have not yet found a workable alternative.
-Overall, materials containing PVC currently make up less than 0.05percent of our total global expenditure on packaging.
+Overall, materials containing PVC currently make up less than 0.02 percent of our total global expenditure on packaging.
 We continue to work toward our goal of fully removing PVC from our packaging materials.

 3. Closing the loop together

 • To enable a circular economy, we are striving to make sure our product packaging can be recycled after the product has been consumed.
 Our aim is that 100 percent of Henkel’s packaging will be designed for recycling or reuse by 2025.
-At the end of 2022, we had achieved this for around 87 percent of our packaging.
+At the end of 2023, we had achieved this for around 87 percent of our packaging.

 • At the same time, it is important that appropriate systems for collection, sorting and recycling packaging materials are in place.
 That is why we partner with organizations from along the packaging value chain to drive progress in the infrastructure for collection and recycling.
 Our ambition under the framework of Extended Producer Responsibility (EPR) is to ensure that there is no unregulated disposal of packaging waste.